BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/playstyle.md

 layout: page
 ---

 **Healing doesn't really have a rotation, and its important to be flexible in whatever situation you're in.
-Use this as a guideline:**
+Use this as a guideline**

 1. Use <a href="https://www.wowhead.com/spell=20473/holy-shock" data-wowhead="spell=20473"></a> on cooldown for either damage or healing.
 2. Cast <a href="https://www.wowhead.com/spell=293895/crusader-strike" data-wowhead="spell=293895"></a> for holy power generation or to reset cooldown of <a href="https://www.wowhead.com/spell=20473/holy-shock" data-wowhead="spell=20473"></a> if talented to <a href="https://www.wowhead.com/spell=196926/crusaders-might" data-wowhead="spell=196926"></a>.